eltoshan/eltoshan.github.io/_posts/2014-10-28-multi-armed-bandit.md

 $ p|n,k,\alpha,\beta \sim Beta(\alpha + k, \beta + n - k) $
 </p>

+The algorithm will then become:

+1. initialize the flat uninformative beta prior on the probability of success with $\alpha, \beta = 1$
+2. draw from each bandit's prior as the probability of success
+3. multiply the probabilities by the reward for each bandit, and choose the arm with the maximum value
+4. update the posterior-predictive distribution of the chosen bandit arm with the outcome of success/failure
+5. repeat steps 2 thru 4

 ### Modeling our bandits

 So we can exploit the properties above and model our bandits using the beta-binomial preditive distribution.
 Python implementation below: